Lapland-Robotics/AI.R-ATV/README.md

 ## Demo Video: Autonomous waypoint navigation and dynamic obstacle avoidance
+Click the thumbnail below to watch the demo video:
 [![Watch the video](Documents/readme_resource/video_thumbnail.png)](https://youtu.be/Bjw5K9Bklrk?si=DbEx6tLgyb9PHfoj)

 In this video, we are testing the autonomous waypoint navigation capabilities of our Snower, including dynamic obstacle avoidance.